tradewind/RepData_PeerAssessment1/PA1_template.md

 Plot the average number of steps per interval for weekdays and weekend, respectively, and put the plots side by side for comparison.

-It appears that the individual took more steps in the morning over the weekend but fewer steps in the afternoon.
+It appears that the individual took more steps over the weekend than on weekdays.
+Moreover, on weekdays, there was a clear peak in the morning.

 ```r